All Products

 Document Center

-AnalyticDB:Use the High-performance Edition Spark confidential engine
+AnalyticDB:Use the High-performance Edition of Apache Spark based confidential engine

 Prerequisites

-Data preparations
+Data preparation

 Procedure

-You can encrypt plaintext data in the AnalyticDB for MySQL console or by using an encryption tool.
+You can encrypt plaintext data in the AnalyticDB for MySQL console or using an encryption tool.
 If the data that you want to encrypt is stored on an on-premises device, you can use an encryption tool to encrypt the data.
 If the data is stored in a cloud database, you can encrypt the data in the AnalyticDB for MySQL console.
-The following encryption methods involve different operations:
+The encryption methods involve different operations:

-1. Upload the plaintext data in the "Data preparations" section of this topic to an OSS bucket.
-In this example, oss://testBucketName/adb/Spark/customer is used.
+1. Upload the plaintext data from the Data preparation section to an OSS bucket.
+This example uses oss://testBucketName/adb/Spark/customer.
 For more information, see Simple upload.

-5. Create a ciphertext table.
+5. Execute the following statements to create a ciphertext table.

 -- Enable native computing.